Subrahmanyan Chandrasekhar: Other activities

 From 1952 to 1971 Chandrasekhar was editor of The Astrophysical Journal.
 When Eugene Parker submitted a paper on his discovery of solar wind in 1957, two eminent reviewers rejected the paper.
 However, since Chandra as an editor could not find any mathematical flaws in Parker's work, he went ahead and published the paper in 1958.

 During the years 1990 to 1995, Chandrasekhar worked on a project devoted to explaining the detailed geometric arguments in Sir Isaac Newton's Philosophiae Naturalis Principia Mathematica using the language and methods of ordinary calculus.
 The effort resulted in the book Newton's Principia for the Common Reader, published in 1995.
-Chandrasekhar was an honorary member of the International Academy of Science.

-While working with his last graduate student Sandip Chakrabarti from 1983 to 1985, Chandrasekhar was interested in the solution of the Dirac equation in Kerr geometry, collision of gravitational waves, and algebraically special perturbations.
+Chandrasekhar also worked on collision of gravitational waves, and algebraically special perturbations.

 Personal life

-Chandrasekhar was the nephew of C.V.
-Raman, who was awarded the Nobel Prize for Physics in 1930.
+Chandrasekhar was the nephew of C. V. Raman, who was awarded the Nobel Prize for Physics in 1930.

 Chandrasekhar married Lalitha Doraiswamy in September 1936.
 He met her as a fellow student at Presidency College.
-He became a naturalized citizen of the U.S. in 1953.
+He became a naturalised citizen of the U.S. in 1953.
 Many considered him as warm, positive, generous, unassuming, meticulous, and open to debate, while some others as private, intimidating, impatient and stubborn regarding non-scientific matters, and unforgiving to those who ridiculed his work.
+Chandrasekhar was a vegetarian.

 Chandrasekhar died of a heart attack at the University of Chicago Hospital in 1995, having survived a prior heart attack in 1975.
 He was survived by his wife, who died on 2 September 2013 at the age of 102.
 She was a serious student of literature and western classical music.

-Once when involved in a discussion about the Gita, Chandrasekhar said, "I should like to preface my remarks with a personal statement in order that my later remarks will not be misunderstood.
+Once when involved in a discussion about the Bhagavad Gita, Chandrasekhar said: "I should like to preface my remarks with a personal statement in order that my later remarks will not be misunderstood.
 I consider myself an atheist".
 This was also confirmed many times in his other talks.
+Kameshwar C. Wali quoted him saying: "I am not religious in any sense; in fact, I consider myself an atheist."
 In an interview with Kevin Krisciunas at the University of Chicago, on 6 October 1987, Chandrasekhar commented: "Of course, he (Otto Struve) knew I was an atheist, and he never brought up the subject with me".
+In deference to Subrahmanyan Chandrasekhar's atheistic views, his wife refrained from displaying the small religious icons of deities she had brought with her.